ynloultratech/graphql-bundle/doc/graphiql.md

         # Customize how the token should be send,  use the place holder {token} to replace for current token
         token_template:       'Bearer {token}'
 ````

+> By default the JWT configuration is ready to work with [LexikJWTAuthenticationBundle](https://github.com/lexik/LexikJWTAuthenticationBundle) out of the box.

 ### OAuth2